Early Childhood Education Endorsement Certificate

 The University of Montana now offers a bachelor's degree in Early Childhood Education.
 The major in Early Childhood Education: P-3 effectively blends existing courses in the Elementary Education (K-8) major and the minor in Early Childhood Education to meet required state standards with the addition of four new courses.
 Students declare the Early Childhood Education major as entering freshmen and apply for admission to the teacher education program at the beginning of their sophomore year.

 Currently enrolled Elementary Education (K-8) students have the option to complete an Early Childhood Education Endorsement program to gain focused expertise in effective, evidence-based teaching practices for young children (grades P-3).
-The 24-credit minor meets the Montana standards for early childhood education.
-Each course includes a clinical component that engages students in real world experiences working with young children and their families.
+The 22-credit minor meets the Montana standards for early childhood education.
+Each course includes a clinical component that engages students in real-world experiences working with young children and their families.

-To see the full list of required courses for the Early Childhood Education endorsement, please follow the Program of Study link - Program of Study
+To see the full list of required courses for the Early Childhood Education endorsement, please follow the Minor Requirements link - Minor Requirements.

 Elementary education students who have already been accepted into the Teacher Education Program and are looking to add the Early Childhood Education minor follow the Admission link - Admission.